Blurring images is low pass filtering images. Sometimes you need to get rid of distracting details in order to get the whole picture.

 Artists who have played with their own paredolia first, know how to play with the pareidolia of the beholders of their works.

-Found today: Bycatch from my Snark hunt:
+I incidentally found this in December 2017 as Bycatch from my Snark hunt:

 Illustrations by Henry Holiday (from The Hunting of the Snark, 1876) and Marcus Gheeraerts the Elder (Allegory of Iconoclasts, aka The Image Breakers, around 1567): In the “mouth” of Gheeraerts’ “head” a praying priest is depicted.
 The shape of the priest also is visible in the “mouth” of Holiday’s vanishing “Baker”.